magnusnosnes/LineageHomology/README.md

 location.
 Here red represents Norway, and blue represents the rest of the world (RoW).

-\#This must be changed on the github frontpage.
 ![LineageHomology_procedure](./Examples_and_plotting_methods/Fig4_local_imp.png)
 This figure shows how LineageHomology estimates transmission lineages, singletons, importation and local transmission events.
 A blue-shaded